CarlosChicata/data_world_portfolio/Concepts/Data warehouse/README.md

 In general, build a level of enviroment is a end users needing based process which it's a long time .
 Remember the data warehouse are not built all at once.
 Instead they are designed and populated a step at a time.
 While the data warehouse is populated with several subjects, you will need to best the performance, then i need to create a next level: data mart level.
 This phenomenon is named "the 1 day to n day".

 ![The 1 day to n day process](developmentCycleLifeInmon.png?raw=true)

+# Solutions
+There are some ideas, best practics and methods to solve some problem you might confront while you implement a data warehouse.
+## Problem of performance in operational-datawarehouse extract process

 # References
 1.   build of data warehouse, fourth edition.
 W. H. Inmon.
 2005